 illumination frequency was the same as the resonance frequency (i.e. the

 output).
-Although this is theoretically possible, it poses technical
+Although this poses technical restrictions, such as

-This can partly be solved by using helical antennas,
+Receiver overloading can be solved by using directional antennas

-and partly by mixing (part of) the transmitted signal with the input
+and by mixing part of the transmitted signal with the input

-of the receiver, as shown in the simplified diagram below.
+of the receiver, in order to cancel-out the excess signal.